 - Thin, uneven growth with tall spindly stems.

-- The plant tends to lean more towards the light.
+- The plant tends to lean more toward the light.

-Figuring out how much light is needed in your aquaponic garden involves trial and error and observation.
+Figuring out how much light your aquaponic garden needs involves trial and error and observation.
 Still, the good thing about indoor aquaponics lighting is you can move or adjust your lighting to suit your plant's needs.

-Factors to Consider When Choosing the Best Grow lights for Aquaponics
+Factors to Consider When Choosing the Best Grow Lights for Your Indoor Aquaponics System

-Led grow lights have become very popular aquaponics grow lights over the past few years and are considered one of the best grow lights.
+Led grow lights are very popular grow lights in indoor aquaponics systems and are considered one of the best grow lights.
 This grow light facilitates plant growth because of its full spectrum.
 Below are reasons why LED is regarded as one of the best aquaponics grow lights.

 - LED lights produce very little heat, emitting limited harmful wavelengths that can dry or burn plants.